AdelKS/LinuxGamingGuide/README.md

 #### Encoders

+Use VAAPI where possible (`ffmpeg-vaapi` in OBS).

+In depth in case you are interested:
 With AMD GPUs, one can use `ffmpeg-vaapi` to leverage the GPU for encoding, which is offered out of the box. `ffmpeg-amf` contains additions from AMD's [AMF](https://github.com/GPUOpen-LibrariesAndSDKs/AMF) library, but [it needs some work](https://www.reddit.com/r/linux_gaming/comments/qwqxwd/how_to_enable_amd_amf_encoding_in_obs/) : to install `amf-headers`, `ffmpeg` with `amf` enabled, `amdgpu-pro-vulkan` and `amdgpu-pro-amf` packages.
 Archlinux and Gentoo have that in place, I did the Gentoo work :D.

 Nvidia has been reported to work nicely on linux and on windows with their new `nvenc` encoder.